Elnar41/covertovert-group-87/code/README.md

    - Run the `make compare` command inside one of the containers after successfull running (You will notice "Receiver is finished!").
 This will read from the `Makefile` and display the results.
    - Check the log files for additional verification.

+## Config.json Explanation
+It contains the parameters that passed to send and receive methods.
+Especially, it contains threshold values for both sender and receive.
+For the sender, it is 1000, and for the receiver it is 900.
+In the receiver, if the packet is received within 900 seconds, then the bit is counted as 0, otherwise as 1.
+The reason is that max value for the sender bit 0 is 0.01,  when subtracting and deducting from the current time, it is always less than 900.
+Actually, it is quite less then 900 (can be even 300-400); however, we consider a network delay as high, and put it that high to avoid any discrepencies.
+Also, the value for the bit 1 is 1.1, when subtracting and deducting from current time, it is always more than 900.
+So, by doing so, we ensure that the time limits are within boundaries.
+Config.json additionally contains log file names and domains
 ---
 ## Covert Channel Capacity